microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/enums.md

 | Value         | Description
 |:--------------|:-----------------------------------------------
 | unlocked      | Unlocked
 | lockedReadOnly | Read-only.
-No additions or deletions allowed
+No additions or deletions allowed to content or metadata
 | lockedNoAccess | Read and write is disallowed